 www.ericafrankel.com / @ericafrankel

-Monica Hogan is an NYC-based choreographer, teacher, and dancer.
-Her company, Monica Hogan Danceworks, has presented choreography on stages internationally including: Ailey Citigroup Theater, DUMBO Dance Festival, Dixon Place, Actors Fund Arts Center, The Secret Theatre, NY Jazz Choreography Project, Queens Council on the Arts, CoolNY Dance Festival (NYC); Xuzhou Concert Hall, Tianjin Concert Hall (China); Triangle Dance Festival for AIDS (NC); and Jazz on Tap (GA), to name a few.
+Monica Hogan is a NYC-based choreographer, teacher, and dancer.
+Her company, Monica Hogan Danceworks, has presented choreography on stages internationally including: Ailey Citigroup Theater, DUMBO Dance Festival, Dixon Place, Actors Fund Arts Center, The Secret Theatre, NY Jazz Choreography Project, Queens Council on the Arts, CoolNY Dance Festival (NYC); Xuzhou Concert Hall, Tianjin Concert Hall (China); Triangle Dance Festival for AIDS (NC); and Jazz on Tap (GA).
 Monica teaches advanced/intermediate contemporary and jazz classes throughout the New York area, including Peridance Capezio Center.
 Monica has performed professionally with companies including Gaspard&Dancers, De Funes Dance Company, BalaSole Dance Company, Phyzix Urban Dance Theatre, and more.
 On screen, Monica has performed in music videos for artists including Delta Rae and Vienna Teng and in work for AdCouncil and The College Board.
 In 2011, she was a choreographer and dancer in the opening ceremonies of the Universiade Olympic Games in Shenzhen, China.
-She serves the greater dance community as Marketing Director for National Choreography Month (NACHMO).
-Monica graduated with distinction in Dance Choreography and Performance from Duke University, where she was the winner of the Louis Sudler Prize in the Creative and Performing Arts.
 She is absolutely thrilled to be a part of the NACHMO team!

 Annalisa Ledson is a choreographer, performer and teaching artist based in Brooklyn and the co-producer for NACHMO’s NYC performances.
 Annalisa is one of the artistic core members of Current Harbor, a performance company creating original work with movement and sound.
 She has created and performed in new works in NYC including; BAM Fischer Hall, HERE, Dixon Place, The 14th Street Y, The WorkShop Theatre, Joe’s Pub, Brooklyn Arts Exchange, The Chain Theatre, The Tank, Under St. Marks, Mark Morris, The Actors Fund Arts Center and Triskelion.
 She has also performed and choreographed at regional venues in Maine, Massachusetts and New Jersey.
 As a theatre choreographer she has worked with extensively with Superhero Club House, THEATRE 4the PEOPLE, and Strange Dog Theater.
 Annalisa is a recipient of Excellence in Acting & Choreography Awards from Drew University.
 As a teaching artist, Annalisa works for a number of institutions bringing dance and theater into the public schools of New York City. www.annalisaledson.com